heyitsyosh/42_cpp_modules/README.md

 </h1>

 ## Description:
-Nine modules that introduce various C++ concepts through excercises.
+Nine modules that introduce various C++ concepts through exercises.
-(Many of the excercises are based on fictional situations rather than practical problems.)
+(Many of the exercises are based on fictional situations rather than practical problems.)

 ## Module overview:
 | Module | Concepts covered |